Vshnv2001/eff-bi/README.md

 Eff BI (Effortless Business Intelligence) is a Full-Stack GenAI Application to replace the long wait for BI developers to get executives the insights they need, powered by LLMs.
 Try Eff BI at [https://eff-bi.vercel.app](https://eff-bi.vercel.app).
 You can also learn more from our [User Guide](https://eff-bi-docs.vercel.app/docs/user/getting-started/setup).

+NOTE: Our demo site [https://eff-bi.vercel.app](https://eff-bi.vercel.app) is currently not running in production.
+We will restore it around mid-April 2025.
+To test, please clone locally and run within your local environment/servers.
+We apologize for the inconvenience.

 ## Team

 We are a team of 4 full stack developers currently taking [CS3216](https://cs3216.com) who are passionate about building products that help businesses make data-driven decisions.